 The Helsinki Act set up the Helsinki process, which consisted of three different “baskets;” the first dealing with political and military issues, the second dealing with economic issues, the third dealing with humanitarian issues, including things like human rights.
 After the Cold War ended, the Conference on Security and Cooperation in Europe took on a new name, namely, the OSCE.
 The OSCE works on issues of cooperation and security in three dimensions, the politico-military dimensions, the economic and environmental dimension, and the human dimension (these are the old “baskets”).
 The work I do on religious freedom is related to the “human dimension.”
 The OSCE holds meetings many times a year concerned with the human dimension, but the largest is held every year at the end of September in Warsaw, Poland.

 So what happens at these meetings?
 Well, there are different sessions focused on different topics (e.g., the situation in Ukraine, the latest developments in Azerbaijan, religious freedom in Turkey, etc.).
 At each of these sessions, diplomats from the countries concerned will present their viewpoint on the question.
 Other diplomats, maybe from the United States or elsewhere, will express their country’s opinion.
 Representatives from NGO’s and human rights organizations have a brief opportunity to raise concerns.
 The meetings are good way to learn about human rights issues through the northern Hemisphere.
 It’s also a good opportunity to meet with other human rights activists as well as diplomats to discuss human rights concerns.
 It’s also quite educational to witness how effective some countries, for instance, Russia, are at presenting their propaganda.
 Plenary sessions are attended by representatives of all member countries.
-Representatives of NGO’s are also permitted for two minutes at plenaries, to raise specific concerns about issues in specific member countries.
+Representatives of NGO’s are also permitted to raise specific concerns at plenaries about issues in particular member countries.
 In addition to attending plenary sessions, NGO’s can also also organize “side sessions” on issues they consider important.
 An NGO I’m affiliated with, FOREF (Forum for Religious Freedom Europe), has done this a number of times as a way to raise awareness of religious freedom issues.

 Here are a couple of photos.
 One is of a plenary session, and the other is a photo of me addressing the plenary.